DCT

 I. Executive Summary and Procedural Information

-- Parties & Counsel:- Plaintiff: SAP Se (Germany)
+- Plaintiff: SAP Se (Germany)

 - Defendant: Celonis SE (Germany) and Celonis, Inc. (Delaware)